What do we gain and what do we lose when we treat the world as binary?

 More examples are everywhere we look, once we understand the pattern:

-When we put ourselves at the extreme end of a continuum, and boast about the benefits of that position, then we are very likely also compensating for some of the extreme downsides associated with that position.
+When we put ourselves at the extreme end of any continuum, and boast about the benefits of that position, then we are very likely also compensating for some of the extreme downsides associated with that position.

-The reality is: most things are complicated.
+The reality is most things are complicated.
 The more we know about them the less simple they become.

-Why can’t you just see that! 🙈
+Why can’t you see that?

-Apple blogger John Gruber has a nice way of describing this, in a post about Objective-C.
+1. John Gruber has a nice way of describing this, in a post about Objective-C.

 He said: